yanakc/syllabus-site-lucretia/README.md

 The article opens with a thesis from the author:

-_"Lottos' Lucretia is posed in a way that Renaissance viewers would have recognized as masculine and therefore inappropriate for a lady.
-Moreover, Lucretia holds afictive drawing, representing the suicide other Roman namesake.
+_“Lottos' Lucretia is posed in a way that Renaissance viewers would have recognized as masculine and therefore inappropriate for a lady.
+Moreover, Lucretia holds a fictive drawing, representing the suicide other Roman namesake.
 The depiction of a fictive drawing was quite exceptional in the 1530s.
 Lotto' reasons for posing his Lucretia in such an unexpected, masculine way, and his representation of her predecessor's death as a fictive drawing are the means whereby he asserts her virtue.
-Doing so, Lotto seems to question the traditional patriarchal definitions of woman, female chastity and female sexuality that Lucretia herself has come to embody."*_
+Doing so, Lotto seems to question the traditional patriarchal definitions of woman, female chastity and female sexuality that Lucretia herself has come to embody.”*_

 Lotto aimed to visualize the virtue of the Roman heroine in the person of a contemporary, living woman.
 He also did much more to interpret Lucretia's character.
 Based on the article, this visualization explains the additional clues in the painting.